JadeMatrix/Modular-LEGO-Dungeon-Specification/Specification.md

 The entire gameplay grid is based on 4×4 stud LEGO tiles.
 While these LEGO tiles are slightly larger than a standard 1"×1" TTRPG grid, they are close enough (about 32mm × 32mm or 1.26" × 1.26" ) — and the ideal size for a LEGO Minifigure.

-The game tiles are laid out 16 — 4×4 tiles — to a standard modular section.
-This makes each section 16×16 studs.
+Each full-sized modular section is 16×16 studs, meaning 16 (4×4) game tiles can fit on each.
 Half sections can be constructed as 4×2 game tile sections (16×8 studs), quarter sections as 2×2 game tile sections (8×8 studs).

 All sections abut directly against each other with no separators, aligned by the quarter section.